-Coffee is probably the best beverage on the planet (after water)
+As a provider of office coffee service since 1995 we feel coffee is probably the best beverage on the planet (after water).

 Coffee has spent years playing the role of the villain.
 “Oh, it’s so awful,” so many used to proclaim.
 “It raises your blood pressure, stains your teeth, and causes acid reflux disease!”
 But is it true?
 Is coffee really all that bad for you?

 The truth is that coffee only raises your blood pressure by four points on average.
 If your blood pressure is 90/130 when you don’t drink coffee, if you do drink coffee it would rise to 94/134.
 This is essentially insignificant unless your blood pressure is already dangerously high such as 130/180, or worse.